 The National Motorists Association found that Florida issues the most moving violations in the US.
-So if a partly cloudy driving record requires you to get an SR-22 in the Sunshine State, you aren’t alone.
+So if a partly cloudy driving record requires you to get an SR-22 in the Florida, you aren’t alone.

 What’s commonly called “SR-22 insurance” is actually a document filed with Florida’s Department of Motor Vehicles by your insurance company.
 This document proves that you’re covered by the state’s minimum liability coverage, making you legal on the road.